lyushenhuan/lyushenhuan/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Ph.D. of Computer Science
+role: Ph.D. of Computer Science & Technology

 # Organizations/Affiliations to show in About widget
 organizations: